The views expressed by the host on this show, not necessarily those of the staff, management, nor sponsors of this station.

 Nobody wants to be identified anymore except on their MySpace page.

-He says Dan Griswold and other enthusiasts for the Senate immigration bill lay much emphasis on the temporary worker program, as if this was a wonderful new development in U.S. immigration practice.
+He says, Dan Griswold and other enthusiasts for the Senate immigration bill lay much emphasis on the temporary worker program, as if this was a wonderful new development in U.S. immigration practice.

 But we've had temporary workers and programs forever.

-There are currently six categories of visa covering temporary workers, and they're listed on the USCIS uh website.
+There are currently six categories of visa covering temporary workers, and they're listed on the USCIS website.

 Six categories for temporary worker visas.